All Episodes

 It was never the Secretary's immediate intention to deport all pro-Palestinian non-citizens for that obvious First Amendment violation that could have raised an outcry.

-Rather, the intent of the Secretary was far more invidious to target a few for speaking out, and then use the full rigor of the Immigration and Nationality Act in ways that had never before been used to have them publicly deported with the goal of tamping down pro-Palestinian student protests and terrorizing similarly situated non-citizen and other pro-Palestinians into silence because their views were unwelcome.
+Rather, the intent of the Secretary was far more invidious to target a few for speaking out and then use the full rigor of the Immigration and Nationality Act in ways that had never before been used to have them publicly deported with the goal of tamping down pro-Palestinian student protests and terrorizing similarly situated non-citizen and other pro-Palestinians into silence because their views were unwelcome.

 And then he had a footnote that he included that made clear that this was not just about enforcement of immigration law against non-citizens.

-Instead, the court said, quote, this, of course, is a gambit that has been accompanied by the Trump administration's full-throated assault on the First Amendment across the board, under the cover of an unconstitutionally broad definition of anti-Semitism.
+Instead, the court said, quote, this, of course, is a gambit that has been accompanied by the Trump administration's full-throated assault on the First Amendment across the board under the cover of an unconstitutionally broad definition of anti-Semitism.

-And this is, of course, something that we have covered many times that the Trump administration wildly expanded the definition of anti-Semitism to align with a definition that was created by Israel that has been implemented in the criminal law of the EU that makes it a prohibited that that lists a wide variety of prohibited opinions,
+And this is, of course, something that we have covered many times, that the Trump administration wildly expanded the definition of anti-Semitism to align with a definition that was created by Israel that has been implemented in the criminal law of the EU that makes it a prohibited,

-the expression of which means you're guilty of anti-Semitism, which in the context of an academic institution means you can be expelled or fired, or that your views are simply can be banned.
+that list of wide variety of prohibited opinions, the expression of which means you're guilty of anti-Semitism, which in the context of an academic institution means you can be expelled or fired, or that your views are simply can be banned.

-And they include things like comparing the government of Israel to Nazi Germany, even though you're allowed to compare the United States or any other country to Nazi Germany, you just can't compare Israel to Nazi Germany.
+And they include things like comparing the government of Israel to Nazi Germany, even though you're allowed to compare the United States or any other country to Nazi Germany.

 You're not allowed to say that Israel is an inherently racist endeavor, even though you can say that about any other government.

-You're not allowed to say that any Jewish individual like Barry Weiss or Ben Shapiro seems to have greater loyalty to Israel than they do to the United States because that's considered anti-Semitism, and on and on and on and on.
+You're not allowed to say that any Jewish individual like Barry Weiss or Ben Shapiro seems to have greater loyalty to Israel than they do to the United States because that's considered anti-Semitism and on and on and on and on.

-A whole list of views that are now barred officially by this radically expanded definition of hate speech that the Trump administration has forced colleges to accept, and the court, as the court said, is part of a broader effort to crack down on free speech in the name of protecting Israel.
+A whole list of views that are now barred officially by this radically expanded definition of hate speech that the Trump administration has forced colleges to accept.

-And then finally, the court said this quote, the effect of these targeted deportation proceedings continues unconstitutionally to chill freedom of speech to this day.
+And then finally, the court said this, quote, the effect of these targeted deportation proceedings continues unconstitutionally to chill freedom of speech to this day.

-And what he's essentially saying is that the idea wasn't let's root out every single student or non-citizen who has spoken ill of Israel, instead, let's create a climate where people understand, not just non-citizens, but citizens as well, that the federal government regards any criticism of Israel or protesting against Israel as something that is a threat to its policy interest,
+Instead, let's create a climate where people understand, not just non-citizens, but citizens as well, that the federal government regards any criticism of Israel or protesting against Israel as something that is a threat to its policy interests.

-and therefore you better think twice or three times or a lot longer if you want to participate in anti-Israel activism or pro-Palestinian activism because the power of the federal government can come crashing down upon you.
+And therefore, you better think twice or three times or a lot longer if you want to participate in anti-Israel activism or pro-Palestinian activism because the power of the federal government can come crashing down upon you.

 That was, said the court, the ultimate goal of these individual policies.

-And just to give you a little bit more sense of who this judge is, here you see his official biography, he's William Young of the Federal Digital Center.
+And just to give you a little bit more sense of who this judge is, here you see his official biography.

-And the official biography, uh, he says he's a judge with the U.S. District Court for the District of Massachusetts.
+And the official biography, he says he's a judge with the U.S. District Court for the District of Massachusetts.

 And it says he was nominated by Ronald Reagan on March 8th, 1985 to a new seat authorized by 98 Statute 333, confirmed by the Senate on April 3rd, 1985, and received his commission on April 4th, 1985.